MinaProtocol/mina/README-sandbox.md

 $ export MINA_ROSETTA_MAX_DB_POOL_SIZE=128
 ```

-Assuming `mina` CLI is in you path, run the following command
+Assuming `mina` CLI is in you path, run the following command,
-from the mina directory and ensure the config-directory is an absolute-path:
+making sure that required environment variables are properly set
+(by Nix shell or otherwise):

 ```shell
 $ mina daemon \